Shipai Village: Education

 In history, education was not in absence here.
 In 1781, Lu Shan College (鹿山书院) (which was ruined in 1925) was set up.
 At that time, Lu Shan College was considered as the highest educational institution among villages outside Canton.
-Then Tung Tse College (同泽书院), a joint institution of three villages (Shipai, Tangxia, Yuancun) was set up in 1854, serving as a place to read classical works of Confusion and practice Wushu.
+Then Tung Tse College (同泽书院), a joint institution of three villages (Shipai, Tangxia, Yuancun) was set up in 1854, serving as a place to read classical works of Confucius and practice Wushu.

 In the end of Qing Dynasty, old-style private schools were on the rise.
 Several private schools were established, of which sites can still be seen today.
 In the meantime, students were taught in one single classroom by one teacher Confucian classics like “三字经” (Three-character Scripture) and “千字文” (Articles of Thousand Characters).
 Students in higher class were taught “四书五经” (the four books and five classics), also they were taught some mathematics prepared for commercial use.

 After the ROC was founded, education of old-style private schools dominated rural areas, but it began to be challenged by new school education.
 According to the Village Record, the first modern school in the village Chih Cheng Primary School (至诚小学) was set up in 1928 by local gentries like Tung hsiang-yuan (董香苑).
 The school comprised 6 grades and 3 classes, some 100 students and 6 teachers.
 Contents of lessons included Chinese, arithmetic, Self-cultivation, painting, singing, exercise and so on.
 In 1933, the school was named after the village and in 1950 the school was turned into a public one.
 Although attendants increased after a series of radical educational reforms, education made little progress due to the political commotions.

 Adult education began in the ROC time when villagers was helped by Sun Yat-Sen National University and it developed in Communist China by series of movements to wipe out illiteracy.

 Since the 1980s, urbanizing Shipai and change of politics made genuine development of education possible.
 With endorsement of local leadership and villagers, Shipai Primary School was equipped with modernity and other 4 private kindergartens were built.